macCesar/purgeTSS/README.md

 ```bash
 > purgetss copy-fonts --files="fa, md, li"
 ```
-Use any of the following arguments to copy fonts from specific providers:
+Use any of the following arguments to copy the fonts from specific providers:
 - fa = Font Awesome Icons
 - md = Material Design Icons
 - li = LineIcons